panwaramita/Code-Quiz/README.md

 ## Introduction

-The Code Quiz project,ask the user answer 10 question.For each correct anwer user will get plus 5 and for each wrong answer user will get minus five and 10sec will be deducted from the timer.
+The Code Quiz project, ask the user answer 10 question.
+For each correct answer user will get plus 5 and for each wrong answer user will get minus 5 and 10 seconds will be deducted from the timer.
-Once user answer all the question or the time is over then user has to enter its intials and submit.After submit user can view score history.
+Once user answer all the question or the time is over then user has to enter its initials and submit.
+After submit user can view score history.

 ## Technologies